Climate Strategies and Risk Management

 1. Climate Risk Assessment and Management Process

-Chipbond's climate risk identification and assessment are conducted by the Sustainability Department, which convenes relevant departments under the Risk Management Team.
+Chipbond's climate risk identification and assessment are conducted by the Sustainability Development Division, which convenes relevant departments under the Risk Management Team.
 By collecting information on policy regulations, market trends, internal objectives, and historical records of disasters at the facilities, both internal and external issues are organized to create a list of climate change risk topics.Then,the climate scenarios are established to analyze the potential risks using the risk identification process.
 The identified risks with moderate to high levels are subject to qualitative or quantitative analysis to assess their potential financial impact.
 Based on the "impact/dependency level" and "likelihood/time of occurrence," a climate change risk matrix is developed to complete the assessment and analysis of materiality.For climate risks that are deemed significant, after evaluating existing climate adaptation measures, new response actions and adaptation strategies are proposed to address any identified gaps.
 This process aims to facilitate continuous improvement in managing and mitigating climate risks.

 2. Climate Scenario Settings and Impact Analysis